KahHan19/Car-Sales/README.md

 ## A Detailed Analysis of Global Car Sales Trends

 ### Background
-Our company is a car dealership that sells various car models.
-To effectively track and analyze our sales performance, we need a comprehensive **Car Sales Dashboard** in Power BI.
+A U.S. car dealership company want To effectively track and analyze sales performance of its brances, and requested a comprehensive **Car Sales Dashboard** in Power BI.

 ### Objective
 The objective of this project is to design and develop a dynamic and interactive **Car Sales Dashboard** using Power BI.
 The dashboard will visualize critical KPIs related to our car sales, helping us understand our sales performance over time and make data-driven decisions.